- 1 The 3 Reasons Why you can’t buy a KitchenAid Coffee Attachment

 If you were to use an attachment, on the other hand, you would probably spend more time setting your machine up than it would take to grind the damn things.
 Also, I guarantee by the time you have cleaned it up and put it back in your cupboard, your morning brew will be stone cold.

 Also, if you think about it, every KitchenAid attachment helps with jobs that require longer periods of time and effort.
 Mixing ingredients, kneading dough, rolling and cutting pasta, all take a considerable amount of time compared to the 30 seconds it takes to grind coffee beans.
+This might be the same reason why the company discontinued their can opener attachment too.

 Getting the perfect grind is hard (and important!)